MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-contract-processing-power-apps.md

 ms.reviewer: angieandrews
 ---

-# Use the contract prebuilt model in Power Apps
+# Use the contract processing prebuilt model in Power Apps

-AI Builder contract model combined with Power Fx lets you extract key details from a contract document like title, contract ID, list of legal parties, list of jurisdictions, execution date, effective date, expiration date, contract duration, and renewal date, quickly and accurately.
+AI Builder contract processing model combined with Power Fx lets you extract key details from a contract document like title, contract ID, list of legal parties, list of jurisdictions, execution date, effective date, expiration date, contract duration, and renewal date, quickly and accurately.

 This low-code app simplifies contract document handling.